Mitochondrial disease may be

 • Not every laboratory includes both mtDNA and nDNA in their tests, so be sure to confirm with the facility when ordering the test

-• Considered the gold standard for diagnosing mitochondrial diseases when mtDNA mutations are suspected
+• Should be utilized when mtDNA mutations are suspected

 • Some mitochondrial diseases, like TK2d, are caused by mutations in the nuclear genome, which would not be revealed with this test